Carole Pope: 2000–2005: Release of autobiography and first solo album

-2011–present: Second solo album, EP, and collaborations
+2011–present: Second solo album, EP, collaborations, and Antidiva: The Carole Pope Confessions

 In 2011, Pope released Landfall, her second full-length album, featuring a duet with Rufus Wainwright.
 That year she also was a guest vocalist on the album The Hills Are Alive by the Brooklyn Rundfunk Orkestrata.

 Pope is an ambassador for the Harvey Milk School in New York City and a board director for the Songwriters Association of Canada.
 In 2015, Pope signed with Squirtgun Records (distributed by eOne Entertainment) to re-release the Music for Lesbians EP on 23 June 2015.

-On 22 September 2017, Pope released the single, This Is Not A Test.
+On 22 September 2017, Pope released the single, "This Is Not A Test".
 An accompanying music video, directed by Jasun Mark, was released on 8 May 2018.
-Later that same year, Pope collaborated with keyboardist Kevin Hearn to release the single, Resist It, on 22 October 2018, which was later accompanied by a music video directed by Phillip Harder.
-A third single, I'm There, produced in collaboration with Spoons' keyboardist Rob Preuss, was released the following year.
+Later that same year, Pope collaborated with keyboardist Kevin Hearn to release the single, "Resist It", on 22 October 2018, which was later accompanied by a music video directed by Phillip Harder.
+A third single, "I'm There", produced in collaboration with Spoons' keyboardist Rob Preuss, was released the following year.

 In 2021, Pope collaborated with Ottawa band Church of Trees to release the song "World's A Bitch".
 Later that same year, Pope worked with Canadian performer Clara Venice to produce the single "Speaking In Code".
-Venice had previously added her Theremin skills to Pope's 2017 single, This Is Not A Test.
+Venice had previously added her Theremin skills to Pope's 2017 single, "This Is Not A Test".

 Pope served as a guest judge on the second episode of the third season of Canada's Drag Race in 2022, and narrated Marusya Bociurkiw's 2023 documentary film Analogue Revolution: How Feminist Media Changed the World.
-On July 21, 2023, it was revealed that a documentary based on Pope's autobiography is currently in the works.
-The documentary, titled AntiDiva: The Confessions of Carole Pope, is being funded by The Canada Media Fund.
-The production of the documentary is being handled by Gay Agenda, and it is scheduled to debut on CBC’s Documentary Channel in 2025.
+On 21 July 2023, it was revealed that a documentary based on Pope's autobiography is currently in the works.
+The documentary, titled Antidiva: The Carole Pope Confessions, was funded by The Canada Media Fund, with production being handled by Gay Agenda.
+The documentary opened the 33rd edition of Hot Docs Canadian International Documentary Festival in April 2026, and became available for streaming on CBC Gem on 24 July 2026.

 Personal life

-Pope currently lives in Los Angeles, although she has previously resided in New York.
+As of 2024, Pope lives in Los Angeles, although she has previously resided in New York.